NSPC911/LovePawsona/README.md

 1. Modification, redistribution of this code is not allowed.
 2. Commercial use of this project is not allowed under any circumstances.
-3. Do not use my code, artworks without my permission.
+3. Please do not use my code without my permission.

-Thank you!
+4. All of my art is copyrighted, please do not use them without my permission.

+Thank you for your understanding!